Chapter 7 Bankruptcy

-Before filing bankruptcy, you need to speak with a Bankruptcy Lawyer San Diego.
-The bankruptcy laws are complex requiring an in-depth analysis of your household income and your assets including real and personal property.
+Before filing bankruptcy, you need to speak with our San Diego Bankruptcy Lawyer.
+Without an experienced bankruptcy attorney representing you the Chapter 7 process can be extremely difficult.
+Specifically, the United States Bankruptcy Code is complex requiring an in-depth analysis of your household income and your assets including real and personal property.

 The Bankruptcy Means Test

-At the Law Offices of Mark L. Miller, the first step is to confirm that you pass the bankruptcy "means test".
+At the Law Offices of Mark L. Miller, our experienced bankruptcy lawyers will first analyze your income.
+Part of your income analysis is confirming that you pass the bankruptcy "means test".
 Passing the means test is required under the United States Bankruptcy Code.
 If your income is below the median income for your household size the means test does not apply.
 However, if you are above median income then the means test calculation must be performed.
 Keep in mind that you may pass the means test even if your income is "above median."
-You need an experienced bankruptcy attorney to analyze your pay and confirm if you can qualify for chapter 7.
+However, you need an experienced bankruptcy attorney to analyze your pay and confirm you qualify for Chapter 7 Bankruptcy.

 Protecting Your Property

-Next, we will analyze your assets and make sure none of your property is at risk if you file bankruptcy.
-As discussed in detail below, exemptions are used to protect property from creditor reach.
-Exemptions are liberal for California residents but understanding them is tricky.
+Next, our bankruptcy attorneys we will analyze your assets to make sure none of your property is at risk if you file Chapter 7 bankruptcy.
+As discussed in detail below, exemptions are used to protect property in a bankruptcy case.
+Fortunately, exemptions are liberal for California residents.
+But understanding and applying them is tricky.

 File Chapter 7 Once Every 8 Years

 Also, keep in mind that you can only file chapter 7 once every 8 years.
 If you filed another chapter 7 case within the past 8 years you are not yet eligible to file.
 That said you can consider filing chapter 13 if you need immediate bankruptcy protection.

 Documentation and Credit Counseling